-These four metrics are the shadow prices on four portfolio standard constraints from the ReEDS model.
-Unless otherwise specified in a scenario's description, the ReEDS runs that Cambium draws from represents both renewable portfolio standards (including separate representations of wind and solar carveouts, where applicable) and clean energy standards.
+These metrics are the shadow prices on portfolio standard constraints from the ReEDS model.
+Unless otherwise specified in a scenario's description, the ReEDS runs that Cambium draws from represents both renewable portfolio standards and clean energy standards.

 These metrics are annual values, and they represent the marginal cost of procuring another megawatt-hour of generation (or an unbundled credit from eligible generation, where allowed) that is eligible to satisfy the requirements of the policy.